Kinokkory/wiwinwlh/tutorial.md

 ~~~~ {.haskell include="src/11-quantification/existential2.hs"}
 ~~~~

-Use of existentials can be used to recreate certain concepts from the so-called "Object Oriented Paradigm", a school of thought popularized in the late 80s that attempted to decompose programming logic into anthropomorphic entities and actions instead of the modern equational treatment.
+Existentials can be used to recreate certain concepts from the so-called "Object Oriented Paradigm", a school of thought popularized in the late 80s that attempted to decompose programming logic into anthropomorphic entities and actions instead of the modern equational treatment.
 Recreating this model in Haskell is widely considered to be an antipattern.